dwillcox/pybib/README.md

-If the option --catbib is used, pybib will perform the above (if no PDF's are given it will skip those steps) and then glob a set of all *.bib files in the working directory, open them, and concatenate them, detecting and eliminating duplicates via their DOI numbers.
+If the option --catbib is used, pybib will perform the above (if no PDF's are given it will skip those steps) and then glob a set of all *.bib files in the current directory, open them, and concatenate them, detecting and eliminating duplicates via their DOI numbers.
 The argument to --catbib sets the name of the master bibliography thus generated.

-## Example:
+## Examples:

+### Generate master.bib from all the Bibtex files in the current
+    directory

 ```
 $ python pybib.py --catbib master.bib
 ```

+### Generate Bibtex from all the PDF's in the current directory and
+    then write master.bib.
+(Argument order can be reversed with the same effect.)

 ```
 $ python pybib.py *.pdf --catbib master.bib